LibreHealthIO/lh-ehr/README.md

 ## Local Development

-For detailed and step-by-step Installation Instructions refer to [Installation Instructions](/INSTALL.md)
+For detailed and step-by-step Installation Instructions please refer to the [Installation Instructions](/INSTALL.md).

 ## Windows ::

 First off, make sure that you have the [WAMP](http://www.wampserver.com/en/) or [XAMPP](https://www.apachefriends.org/index.html) server installed and that the time zone is set correctly.

-Make the following changes in `php.ini` file.
-You can find the `php.ini` file by looking at the following destination:
+Navigate to your `php.ini` file.
+You can find the `php.ini` file by looking at the following destination :
 * In the case of WAMP :
 `C:/WAMP/BIN/PHP/php.ini` OR (left click )  wampmanager icon -> PHP -> php.ini
 * In the case of XAMPP:
 `C:\xampp\php\php.ini.`.
 In Linux, it is located in:
-`/etc/php/7.0/php.ini` or something similar.
+`/etc/php/7.0/php.ini` or similar.

-Make the following changes in your php.ini file:
+Make the following changes in your php.ini file :
-(Search for the following and make necessary changes)
+(Search for the following and make the necessary changes)

 ```
 max_execution_time = 600